 Interpreting the Similarity Report

-Turnitin does not check for plagiarism in a piece of work.
-Instead, we will check a student's work against our database, and if there are instances where a student's writing is similar to, or matches against, one of our sources, we will flag this for you to review.
-Our database includes billions of web pages: both current and archived content from the internet, a repository of works students have submitted to Turnitin in the past, and a collection of documents, which comprises thousands of periodicals, journals, and publications.
+Though we're known for scanning submissions for plagiarism, Turnitin actually does not check for plagiarism in your work.
+What we actually do is check your submissions against our database, and if there are instances where a your writing is similar to, or matches against, one of our sources, we will flag this for your instructor to review.
+Our database includes billions of web pages: both current and archived content from the internet, a repository of works other students have submitted to Turnitin in the past, and a collection of documents, which comprises thousands of periodicals, journals, and publications.

 Similarity Reports provide a summary of matching or highly similar text found in a submitted paper.
 When a Similarity Report is available for viewing, a similarity score percentage will be made available.
 Similarity Reports that have not yet finished generating are represented by a grayed out icon in the Similarity column.
 Reports that are not available may not have generated yet, or assignment settings may be delaying the generation of the report.